-The Company generates revenue from license or similar agreements with pharmaceutical companies for the development and commercialization of certain of its product candidates.
+We generate revenue from license, asset purchase or similar agreements with pharmaceutical companies for the development and commercialization of certain of our product candidates.
 Such agreements may include the transfer of intellectual property rights in the form of licenses, transfer of technological know-how, delivery of drug substances, research and development services, and participation on certain committees with the counterparty.
-Payments made by the customers may include non-refundable upfront fees, payments upon the exercise of customer options, payments based upon the achievement of defined milestones, and royalties on sales of product candidates if they are successfully approved and commercialized.
+Payments made by such pharmaceutical companies may include non-refundable upfront fees, payments upon the exercise of customer options, payments based upon the achievement of defined milestones, and royalties on sales of product candidates if they are successfully approved and commercialized.